 and positive way.

 - Please do not send standard details of your own i.e. in the

 The following headings correspond to some of the appropriate

 sections in the application form:

-- Post applied form: make sure the full job
+- Post applied for: make sure the full job title

 - Name and address: make sure that you give